turingschool/front-end-curriculum/projects/module-1/ideabox-group.md

 - A star button should be visible on all idea cards now that match the comp above.
 - When a user clicks the star button:
-  - the data model should be updated.
-(You may want to add a new property to your idea objects)
+  - the data model should be updated such that you can tell which ideas have been starred.
   - the star should toggle between orange and white to show the user whether that idea is favorited or not.
     - orange: favorited
     - white: not favorited